mlecoz/PulSonify/README.md

 ## Concept and Purpose

+PulSonify makes the user the artist/conductor.
+Not only does the user consciously control what sounds PulSonify plays by flipping switches, but s/he also unconsciously controls the tempo with his/her heartbeat.
+The feedback that the user hears in turn impacts both his/her conscious and unconscious means of control over the sound.

 This version of PulSonify enables a smattering of pulse sonification methods.
 In this sense, this version of PulSonify is an exploration of a wide range of conceptual possibilities.
 What follows is an explanation of each of these possibilities.

-### Music Mixer
+### Music/Tap Dance Mixer
 The top switches (argeggio, maraca, drips, bells, snap) relate to this concept.
 PulSonify could become a music mixing tool, in which artists select which musical sounds should play to the beat of their heart.
 Further options could be offered, such as a slider controlling the amplitude of these sounds.

-### Autonomic Feedback
-Hearing an auditory representation of one's own heartbeat can be helpful when one is trying to slow it down and thereby relax.
-It can also be useful for assessing one's exertion in exercise.
+The tap dance sounds (brush, perry diddle, shuffles, cramproll, flap) that I recorded could also be used in this sound sythesis.

 ### Convolution Generator
 My two favorite switches in the PulSonify iPhone app are "uke convolution" and "singing convolution."
 Each convolves a clip I recorded with the heartbeat itself.
 In the ukulele clip, I play the chords C-G-Am-F. In the singing clip, I sing the first few words of the Latin hymn "O Salutaris Hostia."
 I chose a Latin song because I figured that the convolution would sound less like muddled language and more like raw sung notes (this assessment, I believe, was correct).
 I liked the convolutions so much because they sounded cool, *and* it was possible to hear the throb of the heartbeat in them.
 This made for a really interesting way to hear your own heartbeat.
 It'd be cool to add a feature to PulSonify that allows users to record their own sound clip (via the app) to convolve with their heartbeat!

-### Tap Dance Choreography Aid
-Several of the sound switches (brush, perry diddle, shuffles, cramproll, flap) in the PulSonify app are tap dance sounds that I recorded.
+### Autonomic Feedback
+Hearing an auditory representation of one's own heartbeat can be helpful when one is trying to slow it down and thereby relax.
+It can also be useful for assessing exercise exertion.